ElasticLINQ/ElasticLINQ/NOTES.md

 ## Implementation notes

 ### Dependencies
-JSON.Net is required for serializing the ElasticSearch queries to JSON and parsing the results coming back.
+JSON.Net is required for converting the Elasticsearch queries to JSON and parsing the results coming back.

 XUnit.Net is required for the unit tests.